shizuku198411/Rk-C/src/user/server/procmgtd/README.md

 - The local process list buffer is capped by `SysProcessMaxSlots`
 - `SysProcessInfo` is copied directly into IPC packet data, so ABI changes must stay in sync with clients
-- Permission checks and kill policy are delegated to the kernel
+- Kernel syscall permission checks still apply to `procmgtd`
+- Sender-side kill permission is checked before forwarding the kill request
 - Unknown IPC ops are currently ignored

 ## Related Files